GeoRecords Terms & Conditions

 On top of these quoted dispatch times, please allow five days for postage in the UK, seven days in the EU and up to 30 days elsewhere.
 If your order is delayed beyond this time, please contact the BGS Enquiries Service immediately (contact details below).
 Standard Postal Delivery charges are included in the price of the records.
 You will only be charged the amount quoted.
 If you require special delivery arrangements to be made, please contact us before placing your order.

 The BGS will take all reasonable steps to replace items damaged in transit or those that have been supplied in error.
 Where this is not possible, a full refund will be made (please see Availability above).

 If order is incomplete or damaged in transit, or has been incorrectly supplied, you should retain the goods together with all packaging and documents, and notify the BGS immediately.
 You should do this by letter, fax or email within 7 days of receiving the goods: beyond this period we cannot guarantee that replacements will be available.
 You then have the choice of having a replacement item or a full refund.
 Please ensure you quote any customer order numbers and include your full name and address in any communications.

 Please do not return any faulty or incorrect goods unless asked to do so.
 We will give you instructions on how, or whether, to return these items, and may ask you to supply appropriate documents.

-All complaints should be sent to the Central Enquiries Desk (contact details below).
+All complaints should be sent to the BGS Enquiries Service (contact details below).